How to Get The “Untouchable” Editorial Links Like The Big Boys

 I just wanted to reach out quickly to tell you how much I really liked your latest article about (subject) on (website).
 Keep up the great work and I look forward to reading more of your writing.

 What is your Twitter?
 I’d love to follow you so I don’t miss any future articles from you.

 That is a great approach because it isn’t asking for anything, it strokes their ego, and it ends with a questions, which triggers a reply.
 Then, if they reply with their Twitter handle follow them and then reply letting them know that you just followed them.
 This really helps you stand out.

 Start building relationships.

 Once you are connected in at least 3 of the 4 ways mentioned above, start to build a relationship with that person.
 You have to go easy at first and don’t smother them or make it so obvious.
 You don’t want to retweet 10 of their tweets right away and start commenting about every single thing they have ever written.
-You will come across as desperate and they will smell your link intentions from a mile away.
+You will come across as desperate and they will smell your intentions for editorial links from a mile away.

 Here is how I use the 4 ways mentioned above to build the relationship once we connect: